Earthquake swarm of January 2019, near Carúpano, Venezuela, west of Trinidad.

 These seismic swarms are regularly detected by seismic monitoring agencies such as the U.W.I.
 Seismic Research Centre for Trinidad and Tobago, as well as the remainder of the Eastern Caribbean and the Venezuelan Foundation for Seismological Research for Venezuela.

 Most swarms can only be detected by seismographs, as the magnitudes are generally too small to be felt.
-At times, there may be a larger quake within this swarm that can cause some alarm, but usually no damage or injury occur.
+At times, there may be a larger quake within this swarm that can cause some alarm, but usually, no damage or injury occurs.

-Notable swarms include the East Trinidad swarm of 2004, the Southwest Tobago swarm of 1997 and the another Southwest Tobago swarm of 2016-2017.
+Notable swarms include the East Trinidad swarm of 2004, the Southwest Tobago swarm of 1997 and the other Southwest Tobago swarm of 2016-2017.

 Does a swarm mean the ‘big one’ is coming?

 No. Although large earthquakes are sometimes preceded by smaller associated earthquake swarms (called foreshocks), swarms of seismic activity do not necessarily indicate that a large earthquake is to follow.
 It is important to reiterate that earthquakes cannot be predicted.

 However, tiny earthquakes increase earthquake risk because they increase the overall earthquake frequency on a given fault.
 If these swarms of quakes are occurring on smaller faults, that run perpendicular to the main fault (i.e. the El Pilar Fault, Central Range Fault, etc.), these smaller earthquakes increase the likelihood (probability) of a larger earthquake occurring on the main fault.
 It is impossible to predict whether this larger quake will occur.